jieter/Leaflet.Sync/README.md

 Leaflet.Sync
 ============

 Synchronized view of two maps.
-Tested with Leaflet 1.0.3.
+Tested with Leaflet 1.0.3 and 1.1.0.

-Leaflet.Sync 0.1.2 is the last version supporting Leaflet 1.0.3.

 [More information in original blog post by @turban](http://blog.thematicmapping.org/2013/06/creating-synchronized-view-of-two-maps.html)